Pratham23003/WebDev/README.md

 - ✅ **HTML & CSS** (revised and applied)
 - 🚀 **JavaScript** (in progress — core concepts, DOM, interactivity, and more)
 - 📱 Responsive Design
-- 🎯 Building and deploying mini projects
+- 🎯 Building and deploying projects

 ---